-When a participant is unable to work for an extended period of time, he or she may be eligible for Social Security Disability Income (SSDI).
+When a participant is unable to work for an extended period of time, the participant may be eligible for Social Security Disability Income (SSDI).
 SSDI allows an employee to receive income.

 A participant who is disabled should apply for SSDI as soon as it is clear that the duration of the disability will be longer than six months.
 When the participant applies for LTD benefits, LINA will require that the participant apply for SSDI benefits, and will offer assistance throughout the SSDI application process.

-If the participant is eligible for Social Security disability benefits, any such payment will be subtracted from disability benefits he or she receives from the disability plans.
+If the participant is eligible for Social Security disability benefits, any such payment will be subtracted from disability benefits the participant receives from the disability plans.

 It is not uncommon for the SSDI application and approval process to take several months, and for benefits paid to be retroactive back to a certain date of disability.
-A participant receiving LTD benefits will be asked by LINA to sign an Overpayment Reimbursement Agreement stating that he or she will reimburse LINA for any Social Security benefits received for the same period of time he or she was receiving disability benefits.
+A participant receiving LTD benefits will be asked by LINA to sign an Overpayment Reimbursement Agreement stating that the participant will reimburse LINA for any Social Security benefits received for the same period of time the participant was receiving disability benefits.

 The LTD plan is designed to provide a certain degree of income protection if a participant is unable to work for long periods of time.
 However, the plan may reduce the disability benefit paid if, while a participant is disabled, he or she may be eligible for benefits from other income sources.
 If so, benefits may be reduced by the amount of these other income benefits, including: